ArakelTheDragon/Library_Other/Differentiator/readme.md

-📘 README.md — Differentiator Circuit Tutorial

-Differentiator Circuit
-Understanding How It Works, How Frequency & Output Are Determined, and Real‑World Applications

----

-📡 Overview

-A differentiator is an analog circuit that outputs a voltage proportional to the rate of change of the input signal.
-Instead of responding to the level of a signal, it responds to how fast the signal changes.

-This makes it ideal for detecting edges, motion, transitions, and events inside larger systems.

-If you want a deeper explanation of the math, tap:
-differentiator fundamentals

----

 🔧 1.
 How the Differentiator Works

-A basic RC differentiator uses:
+A basic RC differentiator consists of:

 - A capacitor in series
 - A resistor to ground

-When the input changes quickly, the capacitor produces a current spike, which the resistor converts into a voltage.
+When the input voltage changes rapidly, the capacitor produces a current spike, which the resistor converts into a voltage.

 Mathematical Behavior

-\[
+`
-V{out} = RC \cdot \frac{dV{in}}{dt}
+Vout = RC × dVin/dt
-\]
+`

 - No change in input → output ≈ 0
 - Fast change → large spike
 - Slow change → small spike

-This is why a square wave produces sharp positive and negative peaks.
+This is why a square wave produces sharp positive and negative peaks at each transition.

 ---

 🎛️ 2.
 How Input, Output, and Frequency Are Determined

 Input
-The differentiator reacts to changes, so the best inputs are:
+Differentiators respond best to signals with fast transitions, such as:

 - Square waves
 - Pulses
 - Edges
-- Sudden sensor transitions
+- Sudden sensor changes

 Output
 The output amplitude depends on: